uidaholib/main-web-redesign_draft/content/studio/index.md

 To use the Studio, please use the booking calendar below to reserve a time.
 When you arrive for your appointment, bring your VandalCard to the Circulation Desk to check out the Studio key.

-If you have questions or would like to request a tour of the Studio, please contact us at <lib-studio@uidaho.edu>.
+If you have questions or would like to request an orientation to the Studio, please contact us at <lib-studio@uidaho.edu>.

 <div class="text-center my-4">
 <a class="btn btn-outline-pride-gold m-2" href="https://libcal.uidaho.edu/booking/AV">Reserve the Studio</a>